+Have you ever wanted to be a ship captain in the mid-1500s buying and selling sugar, spice, and everything nice in the middle of the Caribbean?
 Well, neither have we.
 After all, it doesn't particularly sound like the most exciting gaming experience, but once we took control of our own trading vessel, stopped at a few ports, and actually started to turn a profit - we were hooked.

 Port Royal 3: Pirates and Merchants sets players in command of their own ship in either a law-abiding Trader campaign or the action-heavy Adventurer campaign.
 Each takes a different approach to living the life of the sailor.
 As a Trader, you'll do just as you'd expect: trade goods, build business relationships and earn money through conducting business.
 The Adventurer, on the other hand, makes his money through militaristic domination, conquering cities, and raiding opposing merchant ships.

 The demo started us at the beginning of the Trader campaign with a tutorial that walked us through the basics of docking at a port and analyzing trade prices.
 This might sound like a snooze-fest to anyone who hasn’t played a city builder or trade simulator before, but once we got the hang of the system, we completely lost ourselves sailing from port to port, buying Cuban tobacco and selling the shipment in what would be the future Florida.

 Making money means buying trade items when a city supply is high and selling when the demand is high.
 Not only that, buying sugar at Tortuga and selling it in a city that has scarce stock of the item will increase your popularity with the city.
 After you earn enough money, build up a positive trade reputation, and fulfill some off-hand assignments, you’ll be able to build property.
 This will open even more avenues to earn gold to hire more sailors, build convoys or even manufacture your own goods.